Arak University of Medical Sciences

 Arak University of Medical Sciences is an Iranian medical school located in Arak, Iran.
-This university is the main health care provider in Markazi province and one of the biggest universities central of Iran.
-The university was established by efforts of the director of regional organizations for Health in Markazi province and Majlis representative of Arak and authorities of Ministry of Health, Treatment and Medical Education.
-After getting the required permissions for the founding of Arak School of Medicine in 1987, and in February 1988 School of Medical Sciences commenced its activities with gathering the school of medicine and college of nursing and midwifery together with accepting 60 students in the medical field and was separated and did its activity independently in 1988.
+This university is the main health care provider in Markazi province.
+After getting the required permissions for the founding of Arak School of Medicine in 1987, in February 1988 School of Medical Sciences commenced its activities.

-In 1990, The University was converted to "University of Medical Sciences".
+In 1990, The university was converted to "University of Medical Sciences".

 In 1994 with the inclusion of regional organizations for Health in the University of Medical Sciences, this university was named the University of Medical Sciences and Health Services, Markazi Province, and it took responsibility for offering health services in province.

 Arak School of Medicine

 The school began its activities with the goal of education and training for society's required physicians in 1986.
-Scientific and educational activities are divided into two basic and clinical sciences.

-The school is active in area with more than 10,000 square meters and with welfare facilities such as laboratory, dormitory, library, computer hardware and software services, athletic space, etc. The school of medicine containing many hospitals which affiliated by Arak University of Medical Sciences including:
+The school of medicine, containing many hospitals which affiliated with Arak University of Medical Sciences, including:

 Valie Asr Hospital

-Valie Asr Hospital is the main and biggest hospital in the Markazi province and one of the biggest ones in central Iran.
-This center was founded in 1950 and is one of the major medical centers that covers University of Medical Sciences in Markazi province, with 280 beds and 320 beds that are passed on to patients in emergency service.
+Valie Asr Hospital is the main hospital in the Markazi province.
+This center was founded in 1950 and is one of the major medical centers that is affiliated with the University of Medical Sciences in Markazi province, with 280 beds and 320 beds that are allocated to patients in emergency service.
 Also, it is active in the field of education and training in the fields of medicine, nursing, resident expert, etc.